OmarAfify10/log.Reg.-for-Adv./README.md

 # Execution

-To run this Jupyter Notebook, you need to go the above Binder Link .Open the notebook .Then Run each cell from top to bottom to complete the project.
+To run this Jupyter Notebook, you need to go the above Binder Link .Open the LogReg_code.ipynb File .Then Run each cell from top to bottom to complete the project.

 # Results